Need to pull weeds to clean up your yard this fall? Check out our tips for getting rid of those weeds without injuring your back!

 Lighten Your Load

 If you are dumping weeds into a bucket or a bag, don’t overfill it.
 Keep the loads light to save your back.
 It’s better to make lots of trips to the compost bin than risking injury carrying a heavy load.
+Better yet, consider investing in a wheelbarrow.

 The best way to avoid pulling weeds is to prevent them from growing in the first place.
 So, this year, after you pull all the weeds take measures to prevent their return.
 Pull up as much of the root as you can.
 Cardboard, newspaper, brown paper bags and weed paper are all great to put down around your plants to keep weeds at bay.
 Mulching regularly helps too!